Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 required, then to SCHC C/D for decompression.
 The SCHC C/D shares the same rules with the device.
-The SCHC C/D and F/R can be located on the Network Gateway (NGW) or in another place as long as a communication is established between the NGW and the SCHC F/R, then SCHC F/R and C/D. The SCHC C/D in both sides MUST share the same set of rules.
+The SCHC C/D and F/R can be located on the Network Gateway (NGW) or in another place as long as a communication is established between the NGW and the SCHC F/R, then SCHC F/R and C/D. The SCHC C/D and F/R in the device and the SCHC gateway MUST share the same set of rules.
 After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (App).

 The SCHC C/D and F/R process is bidirectional, so the same principles can